 If the answer is yes, you’ve followed up on their references and they’ve had a DBS check (formally called a Criminal Records Bureau check), then they’re probably good enough.

 – Unpaid carers supporting someone with dementia save the UK economy £11 billion a year.

 – 80 per cent of people in care homes have dementia or severe memory problems.

 Many family members find they can comfortably care for a loved one with dementia at the beginning of their journey but that greater levels of support (including professional) are needed as the illness progresses.
 This gradual shift from family care to professional care is sometimes described by experts as ‘phased transition.’

 The decision you make now isn’t set in stone.
 It can be reviewed or reversed as the illness progresses or if your own personal circumstances change.

 You aren’t alone

 This is a hard decision which many people struggle to make.
 You might never feel completely happy with what you decide, but you can only do your best and remember that thousands of other people are doing exactly the same.
-Find out how other carers came to their decision by visiting the Unforgettable Community.
+Find out how other carers came to their decision by visiting our Dementia Support Group.